adipandas/adipandas.github.io/_posts/2020-01-01-quaternion-rotation.md

 Quaternion product is not commutative, i.e., $$p \bigotimes q \ne q \bigotimes p$$.

-**NOTE: I know there may be lot of confusion in Quaternion mathematics.
-The [blogpost by Fan Zheng](https://fzheng.me/2017/11/12/quaternion_conventions_en/) provides an excellent overiveiw of conventions used in Quaternion representions.**
+**NOTE: I know there may be a lot of confusion in Quaternion mathematics.
+The [blogpost by Fan Zheng](https://fzheng.me/2017/11/12/quaternion_conventions_en/) provides an excellent overview of conventions used in Quaternion representations.**

 References
 -------------